Unrest (Henry Cow album): Retrospective

 American critic Glenn Kenny wrote in Trouser Press that side one of Unrest comprises "some of the most full-bodied music Cow ever put on record."
 He added, that "while not entirely worthless", the group's experiments in musique concrète on the album's second side are not "nearly as compelling as the three superior compositions" on the first side.

 In 1996, Rolling Stone critic Neil Strauss included the album on his list of the "100 Most Influential Alternative Albums" of all time.
-In 2014, FACT Magazine ranked it the 15th best album of the 1970s, writing:
+In 2014, Fact ranked it the 15th best album of the 1970s, writing: